ntua-cslep/phase-space/README.md

 ## How to start the system

-1. Turn on the phase-space system and login as:
+1. Turn on the phase-space system, login running the following comands and start graphics:

 `username: root`

 `password:free!`

 `startx`

-2. Calibrate the phase space system, open a terminal and type `cd phasespace`
+2. Calibrate the phase space system, open a terminal and type Select the calipers symbol and select calibration
-`./calib`

 3. Follow the instructions on the window, at somepoint it will ask you to connect the calibration wand, so look for it.